French foul smell reaches Bedfordshire and Hertfordshire

-It escaped from a factory near Rouen 75 miles (120km) north-west of Paris on Monday.'Not toxic'
+It escaped from a factory near Rouen 75 miles (120km) north-west of Paris on Monday.

 A Met Office spokesman said Tuesday's light winds moving in from the east and south east meant conditions were "certainly conducive" to it reaching Bedfordshire and Hertfordshire.

 He added that on Wednesday, winds were still generally blowing in from the east so it may still be detected.

 Hertfordshire Police said they had had "a few calls" about the smell, but had not issued any specific advice or warning.

 "Obviously we wouldn't want people to ignore it but people should call the fire brigade or the National Grid if they believe the smell is coming from their own home," a spokeswoman said.

 Bedfordshire Police have also put out Health Service Agency (HSA) advice on its Facebook page.